HashSlap-Summer-of-Code/ml-core/gaussian-naive-bayes/README.md

 # About GNB

-Gaussian Naive Bayes is a probabilistic machine learning algorithm used mainly for classification problems.
-It’s based on Bayes’ Theorem, which describes how to update the probability of a hypothesis when given new evidence.
+Gaussian Naive Bayes is a **probabilistic machine learning algorithm** used mainly for **classification problems**.
+It’s based on **Bayes’ Theorem**, which describes how to update the probability of a hypothesis when given new evidence.

-- It’s called “Naïve” because it assumes that all features are independent of each other — an assumption that simplifies computation but often still works surprisingly well in real life.
+- It’s called “Naïve” because it assumes that all features are independent of each other, an assumption that simplifies computation but often still works surprisingly well in real life.

 - It’s called “Gaussian” because it assumes that the continuous features follow a Normal (Gaussian) distribution.